 I had a lot of them laying around from when buying vintage lenses for my Fuji X system.
 I ended up using my Minolta x-300 the most with a Minolta MC Rokkor-PF 58 mm f1.4, a very cheap option and still good quality.

-But let’s just stop here: 35mm is too grainy!
+But I didn’t use it much because I find 35mm is too grainy!
 The higher resolution of medium format is really needed when taking film and digitizing it.
 Sure back in the days some great photographer used 35mm and got great results.
 But doing it today and comparing it with digital cameras are so disappointing.
-35mm is only usable if you only use your photos to low res image services like Instagram.
+35mm is only usable if you only use your photos to low res image services like Instagram which might be fine for a lot of people but not me.

 Taken with Minolta x-300 + 58mm f1.4 lens + Cinestill 800 film.
 See full size version here and notice the low quality of 35mm high iso film.